SVI-Capstone/svi_capstone/README.md

 ### Goals

-*Goal # 1* - To evaluate the association between SVI score and COVID case count in San Antonio, TX
+*Goal # 1* - To evaluate the association between SVI score and COVID case count in San Antonio and Dallas, Texas.

+*Goal # 2* - To evaluate the correlation between raw SVI score and case count per 100k.

+*Goal # 3* - To compare and contrast the patterns observed between SVI score and COVID case count.

-*Goal # 2* - To build a model based SVI score component features that can predict COVID cases by census tract within San Antonio, TX
+*Goal # 4* - To combine this information in to a model based SVI score component features that can predict COVID cases by census tract to help local goverments
+             prioritize resource allocation and recovery.

 ### Background
 The SVI (Social Vulnerability Index) was developed to help city governments and first responders predict areas that are particularly vulnerable in emergency situations so that resources can be prioritized to help areas at high risk (CDC's Social Vulnerability Index, 2020).
 The CDC’s Social Vulnerability Index (CDC SVI) uses 15 U.S. census variables to classify census tracts with a composite score between 0 and 1 (lower scores = less vulnerability, higher score = greater vulnerability.
 This score is calculated by first ranking every census tract, in every country, in every state, in the United States.
 Those ranked tracks are then broken up to 4 themes (socioeconomic status, household composition and disability, minority status and language, household type and transportation) and reclassified.
 This overall score is then tallied by summing the themed percentiles and ranked on a score between 0 and 1.